SassConf/sassconf.github.io/source/blog/2015-07-15-speaker-selection.markdown

 Time for community review!
 We anonymized these 21 talks to remove names, employers, or any other identifying information, put in a Wufoo form and sent them to about 30 people.
 Some were well-known community members and previous SassConf speakers, and we included CFP mentors, some non-speaker non-well known Sass developers, as well as some people not actively involved in Sass but who have experience running other conferences or with speaker selection.
 Our goal here was to get a) an idea of what people wanted to hear about, and b) what experienced conference/community members felt would make for a good talk.

 We got 23 responses.
-It was only a little bit helpful.
+Surprisingly, the feedback was less helpful than we’d hoped.
 Dividing negative/neutral and positive votes, only 6 of 21 talks made it above a 1. (e.g. 14 negative/neutral votes divided by 3 positive votes, 0.2.)
 Of those 3, only 3 were above a 2 ratio.
 Most of the talks were in the 0.3-0.8 range, a solid “this is good; I’m neither jumping for joy nor bored to tears by this.”
 I think that people didn’t want to shoot down good talks; they were all good, and they got votes accordingly.

 Unfortunately, we still had to choose!
 The 3 most positive talks were chosen; a handful of the lowest-ranking talks were not chosen.
 These votes were in line with our initial gut feels about these submissions.
 The talks in the middle we reviewed again.
 They were all good, and I am confident that we could have picked at random and had an excellent lineup.
 We looked in depth at the talks we already had accepted, and made sure our content was as diverse as possible, choosing unique topics over potentially overlapping ones.
 Hands down this was the most difficult part of selection... except for every time we had to tag something “not-accepted”!
 Heartbreaking!